Why I Give: Click here to find out why your fellow neurosurgeons support the NREF.

-- 60 Resident/Fellow Education Courses
+- 68 Resident/Fellow Education Courses

-- 64 Post-Residency Clinical Fellowships
+- 72 Post-Residency Clinical Fellowships

-- 71 Young Clinician Research Grants
+- 73 Young Clinician Research Grants

-- 119 Medical Student Summer Research Fellowships
+- 139 Medical Student Summer Research Fellowships

-- 121 Resident Research Grants
+- 128 Resident Research Grants

 Through the NREF, great advances have been made in the diagnosis and treatment of neurological disorders and improved patient care.

 And the NREF is poised for even greater success in its mission to support initiatives that impact the lives of those suffering from epilepsy, stroke, brain tumors, spinal disorders, sports-related head injuries, lower back pain and Parkinson's disease.

-The NREF is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, are deductible for computing income and estate taxes.
+The NREF is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, and donations are deductible for computing income and estate taxes.